 The imposing Reichstag reflects Germany's past, present and future like no other building.
-It was constructed from 1884-1894 ...
+It was constructed in ...
 More

 The imposing Reichstag reflects Germany's past, present and future like no other building.
-It was constructed from 1884-1894 as the parliament for Bismarck's German Empire and has seen decades of German history.
-After the fall of the Berlin Wall in 1989 work began to return the building to its original purpose with a glass dome added by British architect Sir Norman Foster.
-Visitors can now climb up to the dome where there is a panorama terrace, a photographic exhibition recounting the Reichstag's turbulent history and a rooftop restaurant.
+It was constructed in 1884-1894 as the parliament for Bismarck's German Empire and has seen a century of German history.
+After the fall of the Berlin Wall in 1989, work began to return the building to its original purpose with a glass dome added by British architect Sir Norman Foster.
+Visitors can now climb up to the dome where there is a panoramic terrace, a photographic exhibition recounting the Reichstag's turbulent history and a rooftop restaurant.

 Since I am traveling with a handicapped person, we did not have to stand in long lines.
 We got to use the handicapped accessible entrance which is to the right of the main entrance in the front of the building.
 Once we were at the top of the building by the dome, it was easy for my son to navigate up the ramp to the top of the dome.